Nimble editor

 - This is the next item.
 You can probably see how indentation is preserved when wrapping lines just by looking at these two items.

 In addition, using an integer or single letter followed by a period and a space will act like an enumerated list item.
-Wrapping and indentation will happen as with above list items, and hitting will start the next item with an automatically incremented item (this only applies to integer or single letter based enumerated lists):
+Wrapping and indentation will happen as with above list items, and hitting `Enter` will start the next item with an automatically incremented item (this only applies to integer or single letter based enumerated lists):

 1. This is item one